bennorth/phased-flashing-lights/web/index.md

 ## Two pictures

 We can now think about a grid of lights, acting as pixels of an image.
-We want the grid to show one image at t=0 and another image at t=½.
-We can choose a 'centre' frequency, and then follow the above process to choose a frequency and phase for each light in the grid according to whether it should be lit or unlit at each of *t*&nbsp;=&nbsp;0 (for the first image) and *t*&nbsp;=&nbsp;½ (for the second image).
+We want the grid to show one image at *t* = 0 and another image at *t* = ½.
+We can choose a 'centre' frequency, and then follow the above process to choose a frequency and phase for each light in the grid according to whether it should be lit or unlit at each of *t* = 0 (for the first image) and *t* = ½ (for the second image).
 We should choose different frequencies for each light (to make it interesting), and choose all the frequencies close to the centre frequency (so that the period when the lights are approximately in (anti-)phase is reasonably long).
 Each light's real-world frequency should be somewhere around 1Hz to look reasonable.

 For many lights, we have to use a longer base time than "one minute" to get a reasonable result, but the ideas are all the same.
 There is